-With potatoes being the main ingredient a typical bowl of Stew is enough as one serving but the great thing about this recipe is that it still tastes good when re-heated.
+Potatoes are the main ingredient for a traditional homemade stew from Ireland.
+A typical bowl of Stew is enough for one serving.
+However, the great thing about this recipe is that it still tastes good when reheated.

-Its probably safe to say that every Irish family have their own method of making stew by adding their own ingredients for flavouring.
+It’s probably safe to say that every Irish family has their own method of making stew by adding their own ingredients for flavoring.
 Always remember though, keep this recipe simple.

 - 2 large onions

 - 4 large Carrots